 3. Get more vitamin D.

 During warmer months, most can get their daily dose of vitamin D by spending just 10-15 minutes in the sun.
 That’s not so realistic during northern winters.
 Even if it’s sunny, we are so layered up that we aren’t absorbing those rays.
-Therefore, consider taking a vitamin D3 (cholecalciferol) supplement (2,000 IU/day), consuming 12 ounces of fatty fish such as salmon, tuna or mackerel per week, and making sure your milk is fortified with vitamin D.
+Therefore, consider taking a vitamin D3 (cholecalciferol) supplement (2,000 IU/day), consuming 12 ounces of fatty fish such as salmon, tuna or mackerel twice a week, and making sure your milk is fortified with vitamin D.

 4. Eat home-cooked meals.